Full of delicacies like fiddleheads, asparagus, radishes, wild mushrooms and fresh herbs, this spring fiddlehead salad is a local feast.

 And the best part is, this fiddlehead salad is entirely customisable!
 Don't have local asparagus where you're from?
 Use shaved cucumbers.
 Can't find wild mushrooms to save your life?
 Use local farm-raised ones.
 Looking for more protein?
 Add a hard-boiled egg, or tendrils of local smoked salmon.
 Don't go running around stores looking for all the necessary ingredients; if your nearest farmer's market doesn't carry it*, then it probably doesn't belong in this spring fiddlehead salad.

 To get the full effect of this Montreal spring fiddlehead salad, serve it in some beautiful ceramic bowls made by a local artisan.
 The bowls used in this photoshoot are unique pieces handmade by Montreal-based Orlin Stoyanov.
 To learn more of Orlin's work, to pick up some of his pieces or to inquire about ceramic classes in Montreal, check out his Facebook profile or WordPress blog.
-Orlin happens to be my ceramics teacher, and I received no monetary compensation for using his work in my post - I am proud to support local producers and brands whose products I truly love.
+Orlin happens to be my ceramics teacher (and the man behind this cold Bulgarian soup), and I received no monetary compensation for using his work in my post - I am proud to support local producers and brands whose products I truly love.

 *If you're especially committed to the Eat Local ethos, I encourage you to find a buddy who is knowledgeable about local flora and fauna and go foraging for your fiddleheads and mushrooms.
 Though remember, make sure you are not alone, and don't attempt to eat any mushrooms you can't easily identify - many wild mushrooms are poisonous and some are even deadly!